Find the key BBC delivery contacts.

 Please use the blank I&RP Ofcom compliance form (see downloads).
 If you do not have compatible spreadsheet software, have trouble accessing this form or to submit the form once complete, please email I&RPOfcomCompliance@bbc.co.uk.

 Accurate Transmission form information is essential to ensure the correct programme is transmitted from the Playout area (or Scot TX for BBC Scotland).
 These areas handle thousands of tapes every week.
 Transmission forms are not required for live programmes.

 Independents using P4A will receive a disc approximately 4 weeks prior to delivery date which contains all the necessary paperwork templates including the transmission form.
 The paperwork should be completed on the disc and returned by your programme's delivery date.

-The P as C provides information about the content, music and contributors in a programme and, together with the Music Reporting form is the complete written record of a programme's content.
+The Programme as Completed (P as C) Form provides information about the content, music and contributors in a programme and, together with the Music Reporting Form is the complete written record of a programme's content.

 Examples of uses for the P as C information include answering viewer queries (by customer services operations), assisting with programme searches (by the TV library) and to ensure correct copyright payments are made.

 It is essential therefore that the Programme as Completed records details of any and all restrictions on use of the programme (for example any restrictions on clip use in any contributor contract - as pre-approved by the BBC).

 The BBC negotiates agreements with the music copyright collecting societies so that music can be broadcast.
 In return, the BBC is legally required to report to the societies the details of all music used.
 Note that: